-Total fire ban in southeastern Australia amid unseasonal heat, high winds
+Australia declares El Nino amid unseasonal heat, strong winds

 “These are the most dangerous conditions for a fire.”

-Forecasters say temperatures are expected to remain high on Wednesday with the strong winds creating some of the riskiest bushfire conditions since the end of 2019 when fires swept through southeastern Australia killing native animals and destroying vast tracts of forest and thousands of rural homes.
+Forecasters say temperatures are expected to remain high on Wednesday with the strong winds creating some of the riskiest bushfire conditions since the end of 2019 when fires swept through southeastern Australia killing hundreds of millions of native animals and destroying vast tracts of forest and thousands of rural homes.

 “We’re in for a tough couple of days, and we need the community to be very vigilant,” NSW Rural Fire Service Commissioner Rob Rogers told Nine’s Today programme.